Assemblies of God USA: General Council of 1914

 Other actions taken at the 1st General Council addressed women in ministry.
 The Pentecostals who founded the Assemblies of God had no objections to women being engaged in ministry.
 The Pentecostal belief in personal experience, Spirit baptism as empowerment for service, and the need for evangelists and missionaries encouraged women to be active in all types of ministry.
 What concerned some Pentecostal leaders, such as Bell, were women exercising independent authority over men.
 The council therefore approved of the granting of credentials to female evangelists and missionaries while restricting the office of pastor to men, and it was not until 1920 that female evangelists could vote at denominational meetings.
 By the fall of 1914, out of 512 credential holders, 142 were female missionaries and evangelists.

 After 1914, the Church of God in Christ became predominantly Black or African American and the Assemblies of God would remain predominantly white.
 However, there were African Americans involved in the early years of the Assemblies of God.
-The African American pastor Garfield Thomas Haywood, for example, pastored one of the largest churches and was an influential voice within the fellowship until he withdrew from the denomination after 1916.
+The African American pastor Garfield Thomas Haywood, for example, pastored one of the largest churches and was an influential voice within the fellowship until he withdrew from the newly-founded denomination after 1916.